califa23/CS02510D3Project/README.md

 ## Contributing
 - Please create your own branch on this project and do not merge before testing and letting us all know
     - ex: `git checkout -B /califano`

+## Files
+- index.html - main landing page
+- main.js - main javascript file containing a majority of the logic
+- coordinates.js - a dictionary with all possible paths and the coordinates of those paths